carpodok/GitHubApiApp-MVVM-Retrofit-Hilt-Dagger-Livedata/README.md

 :white_check_mark: Checks the edit text if it's emty or not.
 And if it's empty, gives a warning message with <a href="https://material.io/components/snackbars/android" > Snackbars </a>

-:white_check_mark: If the user typed in edit text does not exist, gives a error message with Snack Bars
+:white_check_mark: If the user typed in edit text does not exist, gives a error message with Snackbars

 <hr>